First, some assumptions:

 - Republican voters are more likely to vote in any given election than Democratic voters.

-- In spite of Republican redistricting in 2010, the 9th District registered voters are nearly equally divided between Republican and Democratic.
-The Democratic hold a slight, but not predictive, edge.
+- In spite of Republican redistricting in 2010, the 9th District registered voters remain nearly equally divided between Republican and Democratic.

 If the above assumptions are correct what should be the expected outcomes for 9th District elections?

 - No independent or minor party candidate, even if he or she was able to obtain the number of signatures required to be listed on the fall 2018 ballot, has any reasonable chance of election.